-Gears are same as speeds – a bike with 24 gears is a 24-speed bike.
+Gears are the same as speeds – a bike with 24 gears is a 24-speed bike.
 Electric bikes generally have 1, 3, 18, 21, 24, 27, 32 or even 40 speeds.
 Lower numbers are the low gears, and higher numbers are the high gears.
-First gear is low gear.
+The first gear is low gear.
 Twenty-fourth gear is high gear.
 Pretty easy so far.

 Shifting gears is going from one gear to another.
 You shift gears by sliding or clicking the shifter on the handlebars.
 This shifts the chain onto a different sized ring (or increases/decreases electric power output).
 Downshifting means going to a lower gear, and upshifting means going to a higher gear.
 You can also say shift down and shift up.